spacechimplives/zaplog-wordpress-plugin/README.md

 ## Installation

+This plugin is based on the <a href="https://tommcfarlin.com/wordpress-plugin-boilerplate/">Tom McFarlin boilerplate</a>.
 The Boilerplate can be installed in one of two ways both of which are documented below.
 Note that because of its directory structure, the Boilerplate cannot be installed “as-is.”

 Instead, the options are: